tarun-code/Amazon_clone_for_devops/README.md

 ## Deployment of Amazon clone app using Terraform and jenkins ci-cd

-## introduction
+## Introduction

-## deploy amazon app in aws ec2 using terraform as a infrastructure building tool and then i automate the whole process using the jenkins which allows  continuous integration and continuous deployment (ci-cd) and then i setup Promotheus and grafana for monitering.
+## Deploy amazon app in aws ec2 using terraform as a infrastructure building tool and then i automate the whole process using the jenkins which allows  continuous integration and continuous deployment (ci-cd) and then i setup Promotheus and grafana for monitering.